-General Learning Expectation: Students use oral language with increasing sophistication to make personal connections, interpretations, and analyses of texts (e.g., contextualizing ideas and information).
+General Learning Expectation: Students use oral language with precision to connect to, analyse, and evaluate a variety of texts in order to synthesize and extend thinking (e.g., critiquing logic and quality of evidence, making inferences).
 Students reflect on and assess their oral language skills and set and pursue goals for improvement.